To Anyone Who Didn’t Have a Happy Thanksgiving,

 They don’t show the kid who had an epic melt down before the picture was snapped.

 They don’t show that the people who are trying so hard to look like they are pulled together for you in the pictures are really falling apart on the inside.

 To anyone who didn’t have a Happy Thanksgiving, you’re not alone.

-One year, I was so drunk that I didn’t bite my tongue when my mom’s boyfriend made another misogynistic remark about women, and the next three years they dated and social situations were even more awkward for both of us.
+One year, I was so drunk that I didn’t bite my tongue when my mom’s boyfriend made another misogynistic remark about women.
+The next three years they dated, social situations were even more awkward for both of us.
 Thankfully, we never spent another Thanksgiving meal together.